abudden/EasyColour/README.md

   http://www.cgtk.co.uk/vim-scripts/easycolour

+The source is managed in Mercurial and is available on [bitbucket](https://bitbucket.org/abudden/easycolour).
+It is also mirrored on [github](https://github.com/abudden/EasyColour).

-Detailed documentation can be found in [doc/EasyColour.txt](https://github.com/abudden/EasyColour/blob/master/doc/EasyColour.txt).
+Detailed documentation can be found in [doc/EasyColour.txt](https://bitbucket.org/abudden/easycolour/src/default/doc/EasyColour.txt).